-If you’re choosing only one review site to highlight, Google is a good option because it is a recognizable brand that people trust.
-While Google only provides Google+ badges, you might create your own and utilize the Grade.us Google Review Link Generator to create the appropriate link to your Google listing.
+If you’re choosing only one review site to highlight, the option to show Google reviews on websites is the most conducive because it’s a recognizable brand that people trust.
+You can create your own Google review by utilizing the Grade.us Google Review Link Generator to create the appropriate link to your Google listing.

-The great thing about badges is that you can create your own buttons easily with a website like canva.com and link it directly to your various online review site listings.
-Badges won’t slow your site’s speed, can be custom designed to match the style of your site, and provide the path to some heavy-hitting social proof.
+Another advantage of using badges and widgets is that you can easily create your own buttons with a website like canva.com and link it directly to your various online review site listings.

 Featured reviews with attribution